mariamsm1/ShortProject2020/README.md

 ## Main Scripts
 * datadownload.py<br>
-This script involves the codes written for downloading the databases that were available for download or the htmls of databases that were not available for download.<br>
+Involves the codes written for downloading the databases that were available for download or the htmls of databases that were not available for download.<br>
 Some codes should be run a long with the correct packages from packages.py.<br>
 One file was downloaded manually and therefore it is not included in this set of codes.
 It is from uniprot/subcellular-lysosome section(release 2020_02).

 * webscraping.py<br>
-This script involves codes written for parsing databases that were not available for download.
+Runs codes written for parsing databases that were not available for download.
 HTML scraping was the method used in this case.

+* parse.py<br>
+Involves codes written for parsing the databases that were available for download in order to extract necessary fields.

+## Analysis Scripts
+* merge.py
+Runs codes written for merging the databases in order to collect all possible information related to autophagy, cell death and lysosomes.

+* overlap.py